shaunleeyx/Machine-Learning-Data-Analysis-Project/README.md

 Cases: Reported case of COVID-19 in a patient

-Death: Reported death from COVID-19
+Deaths: Reported deaths from COVID-19

 <h3>Appropriate measures of the central tendency and dispersion for attributes:</h3>